RainboeStrykr/uniplan/README.md

 ## 📚 Documentation

 For detailed information about the system architecture, algorithm implementation, and advanced usage, visit the built-in **Documentation** page in the application or check the `/src/pages/Documentation.jsx` file.

+Check out the [academic poster](research_poster.pdf) to know more on the theoretical side.

 ---